-The One World Centre is also involved in local community engagement projects relating to global issues and collaborates with other organisations working in the areas of development, human rights and global sustainability.
+The One World Centre is also involved in local community engagement projects fostering local action linked to global goals and aspirations.
+OWC collaborates with other organisations working in the areas of development, human rights and global sustainability.

 Here on our website you can learn more about global education, access our library catalogue, and download some ready-to-use teaching resources.
 You can also find out about upcoming professional learning events, become part of our network through facebook or twitter, sign up for our newsletter, or join the conversation on our blog.

 Support active global citizenship through engagement with local communities by:

 - Identifying community needs and priorities in collaboration with local communities;